-The technique that was used was paid links.
-There is no hiding what the terminology is or does.
+The technique that was used was paid links and there is no hiding what the terminology is or does.
 They paid for links on websites.

 Often, these websites are really obvious to Google.
 They will track these links to a website that is nothing but links.
 That’s it.

-No content.
-No meat.
-No taters.
+No content, No meat, No taters.
 Just garbage.
-JC Penney was immediately slapped with manual action from Google.
+Due to this, JC Penney was immediately slapped with manual action from Google.

 What exactly does manual action mean?

-It means that Google personally sends a letter to an individual website and lets them know that they know what’s been going on and they aren’t going to stand or it.
+It means that Google personally sends a letter to an individual website and lets them know that they know what’s been going on and they aren’t going to stand for it.

 So what can you do to get back at Google for penalizing you?
 Absolutely nothing.
 It’s their search engine, and the way they rank and who they rank are protected by the First Amendment.